Low Whistles

 After a long series of experiments with windway and window angles widths and depths, I think I’ve come up with a design that answers the above questions.

 For tonal and practical reasons I decided to use aluminium as the basic material for the head and body with delrin ( a type of machinable nylon) as the material of choice for the sleeve and plug on the head.
-Have a look here for images of the whistles
+I can also make the sleeve on the head from ebonite in various colours.
+Have a look here for images of the whistles, and here for a sound file of the low D.

-In order to achieve consistency, the core part of the head, made from aluminium is made on a CNC mill, which means that my starting point for the voicing of each whistle is identical.
+In order to achieve consistency, the core part of the head is made on a CNC mill, which means that my starting point for the voicing of each whistle is identical.
 The insertion and adjustment of the plug allows me to optimise the voicing of each whistle, and the brass pin holds everything in place.

 It’s not often that I have the opportunity to give an insight into the actual process of making my instruments, but I featured in an Irish television series on Irish instrument makers in the low whistle programme, so click here to have a look.